bosborne/BioPythonUtils/README.md

 atgctgtcaatcacgattctgttggtgctcatagcagagggctcctctcagaattacacg
 gggagtcctgtgatatgcctgggacatcatgctgtatccaatgggacaatggtgaaaacg
 ~~~~
-Translation starts at the first codon and continues to the last, regardless of stop codons.
+Translation starts at the first codon and continues to the last, including stop codons.

 #### "Download Sequence"